 On the flip side, TMJ pain can also be a complication of another condition.
 For example, sleep apnea or bruxism.
 If you’re clenching and grinding your teeth together all night long, TMD can slowly begin to develop.

-A physical examination with your dentist will determine if you have TMJ disorder or “lockjaw”.
-Usually, they will palpate (feel) your joint as you open and close your mouth, observing irregularities such as the disc slipping out of place, popping, locking, or deviation to one side.
+A physical examination with your dentist will determine if you have temporomandibular joint disorder or “lockjaw”.
+Usually, they will palpate (feel) your jaw joint as you open and close your mouth, observing irregularities such as the disc slipping out of place, popping, locking, or deviation to one side.
 In most cases, your dentist will also need to take a panoramic X-ray or full mouth 3D CT scan to assess the full anatomy of your TMJ and the structures around it.
 On rare occasions, an MRI may even be ordered at a medical facility.
 Especially if you’re in severe pain and unable to move your mouth hardly at all.

 Tetanus-related lockjaw will of course, need to be diagnosed in a medical setting (usually a hospital, due to the severity of the condition.)
 Your physician will likely order blood tests and biopsies to determine if there is some sort of pathology playing a role.
 MRIs are also common.